kristijan1812/ntpws/README.md

 * Add like/dislike option functionality
 * Add sorting functionalities (buttons already exist)
 * Add report to admin functionality
-* Make signup exception if username exists or is shorter than 6
-* Make password exception if shorter than 6
-* Disable posibility to enter empty
+* Disable posibility to enter empty or short edited post
 * Make user per post like unique
 * Disable username or password with spaces
+* better functionality for post length warning
 * Add administrator that can delete posts, list of reports